 Argentinian thoracic surgeon Dr. Horacio Abramson was the first to adapt the Nuss technique (minimally invasive technique to treat pectus carinatum patients) to treat pectus carinatum patients and share his findings in 2005 with the medical world (1).

-After a five year follow-up he shared results acquired from 40 patients with the medical world.
-After the bar was removed the procedure was highly successful for 10, successful for 4, mediocre for 4 and unsuccessful for 2 out of 20 patients in total.
-Success rate of Abramson procedure is quite high as seen above.
+After a five-year follow-up, he shared results acquired from 40 patients with the medical world.
+After the bar was removed the procedure was highly successful for 10, successful for 4, mediocre for 4, and unsuccessful for 2 out of 20 patients in total.
+The success rate of Abramson procedure is quite high as seen above.
 After the removal of the bar, results were positive for 18 out of 20 patients (2).

 Before the Surgery;

 - First, physical examination of the patient is conducted.

 - The patient and patient’s relative is informed thoroughly and their questions are answered, in order for them to be able to make an informed decision about the pectus carinatum treatment.

 - To determine the level of chest deformation a two sided chest graphy (front and side-back) and tomography of the chest is taken.
 According to Haller index, if the proportion of horizontal length of the chest to its vertical length is greater than 2.5 the case is taken into serious consideration.
 If the proportion is greater than 3.5 the patient may consider surgical treatment.